WICG/direct-sockets/docs/security-privacy-self-review.md

 When the user agrees to establish a socket connection with an information system, and the connection succeeds, that system's IP address and port, and any information it sends to the user agent, becomes available to the site.

+The destination system also receives the user's IP address and port, and any information the web app sends.

 ## 2.2 Is this specification exposing the minimum amount of information necessary to power the feature?